-Currently, there are 7 Heritage Trail maps available: Annville, City of Lebanon, Jonestown, Schaefferstown, Mt Gretna, Myerstown, and Palmyra.
+Currently, there are 8 Heritage Trail maps available: NEW Cornwall, Annville, City of Lebanon, Jonestown, Schaefferstown, Mt Gretna, Myerstown, and Palmyra.
 Maps can be picked up at the Lebanon County Historical Society and Visit Lebanon Valley office at the Farmers Market.
 Or contact the Executive Director of the Conservancy.

 The Conservancy offers theses maps to the community at no charge.
 If you enjoy the maps and want to see this great program continue, please consider making a tax-deductible donation to the Conservancy.
 Use the PayPal button on the home page.

 The new map of Cornwall just launched this March.
 Here you will find more noteworthy heritage sites highlighted in this map:

 R. Percy Alden Villa - The Alden Place, 100 Freeman Drive.

 This mansion, known as Millwood was designed by Stanford White, one of the most prominent New York architects of the Gilded Age.
 It was built in 1881 for R. Percy Alden, son of Anne Caroline Coleman and Bradford Alden.
 Impressively perched high on a hill, this villa is truly a unique dwelling and a spectacular example of an Old English manor house containing a great hall with a musicians’ gallery, a broad arched ceiling, a stained glass window wall and clerestory windows, as well as a floor plan reminiscent of the American Queen Anne Revival style.
 The exterior main gable entrance exhibits half-timbering of the early Victorian Stick-Syles and a unique stucco mosaic wall embellished with broken colored glass.
 Millwood remained in the Alden family until 1949 when it was sold to the Amalgamated Garment Workers Union for their employees’ recreational use.